-Since April 2022 the team has worked to assess data needs, capabilities and gaps in our research.
+Since April 2022 the team worked to assess data needs, capabilities and gaps in our research.

 Previous PROTECT projects also identified limitations in data by workplace and by occupation during the course of the pandemic.

-We know the pandemic created multiple and interlinked responses and changes in the workplace, and are now conducting a Greater Manchester Case Study, both to investigate workplace responses during the course of the pandemic, changes as a result of government policy including the April 2022 report ‘Living with COVID’, and to investigate how Greater Manchester workplaces were supported by public health and environmental health teams during the course of the pandemic.
+We know the pandemic created multiple and interlinked responses and changes in the workplace, and the team conducted a Greater Manchester Case Study, both to investigate workplace responses during the course of the pandemic, changes as a result of government policy including the April 2022 report ‘Living with COVID’, and to investigate how Greater Manchester workplaces were supported by public health and environmental health teams during the course of the pandemic.

-In phase 3 we will deliver a Case Study report and prepare Study 1 & 2 publication drafts to present a layered picture of the complexities of public health and workplaces in a time of a public health emergency and the legacy it provided.
+In phase 3 researchers delivered a Case Study report and prepared Study 1 & 2 publications to present a layered picture of the complexities of public health and workplaces in a time of a public health emergency and the legacy it provided.

-As the aim of this Case Study report is to assess the response to Living with COVID in Greater Manchester workplaces, we plan to contribute to understanding what the future COVID (or other new respiratory virus) response might look like.
+As the aim of this Case Study report was to assess the response to Living with COVID in Greater Manchester workplaces, the team have contributed to understanding what the future COVID (or other new respiratory virus) response might look like.

 Our overarching question ‘How will Living with COVID affect transmission risk, response and resilience in workplace settings’ remains valid and generated additional research questions about the changes in risk transmission following the Living with COVID guidance; the comparison of rates, time, place and person before and after infection; and what does the formulation of transmission risk estimates with low testing policy environment in the workplace and formulation of response actions of employers, employees and unions look like before and after Living with COVID?

-We are using multimodal – qualitative, quantitative, reflexive and interdisciplinary – methods to investigate the research question across two study work packages:
+We used multimodal – qualitative, quantitative, reflexive and interdisciplinary – methods to investigate the research question across two study work packages:

 Study 1 – before and after study

-- Analyses of pre-1st April 2022 outbreak data by workplace to post, by workplace settings (large and SMEs)
+- Conducted analysis of pre-1st April 2022 outbreak data by workplace to post, by workplace settings (large and SMEs)